db-at-home/ansible-auto/README.md

 ## Monterey has python3 and pip3

-But it's not the latest pip3 -- don't stomp the system pip.
+But it's not the latest of either -- don't stomp the system pip.
 Add pyenv

     brew install pyenv xz